Spring break may conjure up images of college students partying wildly on sandy beaches, but it doesn't have to be spent this way only.

 Giving back through volunteering is great but doing it as a group is even better.
 Not only is this a good way to pool skills and talents for a good cause, it's more fun than going at it alone.

 Whether it's your local food depository, Habitat for Humanity or any other cause you've been meaning to get involved in but just haven't had the time to, this is your opportunity.
-Offering your time during the spring break will not only offer you and your family a good way to spend time together.
-It will also give you an idea of whether or not you'd want to continue volunteering for the cause come summer.

 6. Go maple sugaring